airboxlab/airboxlab.github.io/_drafts/airqual_events_class_part1.md

 - dataset was imbalanced: some classes we wanted to learn about had no data at all
 - conducting experiment with different sensors, in a controlled environment, isn't a portable approach.
 Our users wouldn't be equipped the same way, and they obviously wouldn't be that disciplined in reporting their actions.
 The resulting model wouldn't match our users habits

-More importantly, we realized from last point that our experimented users were doing what we asked them.
+More importantly, we realized from last point that users were doing what we asked them.
 But our real users, the ones who bought our product and installed the app, would they try that hard to help us collect data?
 At that time, we weren't able to ask them about causes because we weren't telling them when *something* happened.
 Solution at that time was to open the app, select a time range and select a catagory.
 Actually, some users were already doing it.
 But without any trigger, it was very hard to have a clue about what happened, when exactly, for how long, etc. Existing tags dataset collected from real users input was inaccurate and improper to learning.

 It became clear initial problem could be divided into 2 distinct ones:

 - how can we detect air quality events?
 - how can we classify them?

-And that would mean not a single model to build, but several.
-First things first, we started to work on air quality events detection so we could notify users and ask to tag the event.
+And that would mean not a single model or pipeline to build, but several.
+First things first, we started to work on air quality events detection so we could notify users and ask them to tag air quality events.

-## Air Quality Events: an (approximate) definition
+## Air quality events: an (approximate) definition

 This first unsuccessful attempt to give meaning to Foobot readings lead us to fundamental questions we eluded from the beginning: what do we want to detect?
 Air quality events.
 Ok, but what is it?